NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

 phases="${preConfigurePhases[*]:-} configurePhase ${preBuildPhases[*]:-} buildPhase" genericBuild
 ```

-Rerun a single phase as many times as necessary to examine the failure like so:
+Re-run a single phase as many times as necessary to examine the failure like so:

 ```bash
 phases="buildPhase" genericBuild